-- (i) a claim filed by a former employee of the Company for unfair dismissal, the amount of which has not been determined; - (ii) a dispute with the Government of Malta which arose in 2005 and which could result in a claim.
+- (i) claims filed by four former employees of the Company for unfair dismissal and wrong application of disciplinary procedures, the amount of which has not been determined; - (ii) a dispute with the Government of Malta which arose in 2005 and which could result in a claim.
 The Government estimates the value of the claim as at 31 December 2013 to be approximately EUR2.8 million; and - (iii) a claim by an airline for a total amount of EUR250,526 (2012: EUR250,526) which claim is subject to full reimbursement by the Company's insurers.
 In 2012 the court ordered the Company to reimburse the full amount claimed, including interest.
 The Company has filed an appeal to the sentence. - (iv) a dispute with two contractors involved in the construction of Skyparks Business Centre.
 The amount claimed by the contractors on three separate contracts is in aggregate circa EUR450,000 more than estimated by the Group.
 Both contractors have initiated court cases against the Group.